larien/product/product/README.md

 - To obtain a custom discount, this service must use service 1 (discount)
 - In case service 1 returns an error, the products list still needs to be returned, but with the errored product without discount
 - If discount service (1) is down, listing service (2) must keep working and returning the list, but it won't apply the discounts

+## Folder Structure

+- controller: contains the business logic inside the application and communicates only with product and discount repositories
+- drivers: utility packages that wrap external dependencies and other packages
+- entity: structures that defines the objects manipulated by the application, they are used by every layer
+- handler: the application entrypoint that defines the router and the endpoints to be acessed via HTTP
+- repository: contains the methods to access external dependencies, like discount service and database

 ## Usage